Waste of Industries: A Guide to Definitions, Types, & Solutions

 Industrial waste is defined as any material that is discarded from manufacturing or industrial processes and has no immediate economic value to the generator.
 According to the EPA, industrial solid waste includes non-hazardous byproducts such as scrap metals, plastics, glass, chemicals, sludges, and food processing residuals.

-Put simply, when we ask “what are industrial waste” or “what is industrial waste”, the meaning of industrial waste is:
+Put simply, when we ask “what are industrial wastes?” or “what is industrial waste?”, the meaning of industrial waste is:

 “Any unwanted or residual material produced as a direct result of industrial activity.”